Belgium 9 min

 As a sole proprietor, you are personally liable for finance and tax debts, which means your private assets can be forcibly used to settle your business debts.
 Many independent contractors purchase liability insurance to help mitigate this risk.

 It’s also important to cover yourself when drafting and signing agreements with clients.
-Our legal experts can provide you with fully compliant contract templates, for both Belgian and international clients.
+Remote’s legal experts can provide you with fully compliant contract templates for both Belgian and international clients.

 Accounting requirements for independent contractors in Belgium